Alfresco/docs-alfresco/process-services/latest/using/getting-started.md

 This process also includes 2 web forms.

-1. Open Alfresco Process Services from one of the following options:
+1. Open Process Services from one of the following options:

     * **Local installation**